Fugitive Slave Act of 1793: Effects

-This law put fugitive slaves at risk for recapture the rest of their lives, but some slave-owners did not think that it was strong enough.
+This law put fugitive slaves at risk of recapture for the rest of their lives, but some slave-owners did not think that it was strong enough.
 It also classified children born to fugitive slave mothers as slaves and the property of their mother's master for the rest of their lives.

 Ona Maria Judge, sometimes referred to by the diminutive 'Oney' by her owners, was one of Martha Washington's slaves and chambermaids.
 She served the Washingtons in Virginia and at the President's House in Philadelphia when George Washington was President (the city was the temporary capital from 1790 to 1800).
 She escaped on May 21, 1796.
 Washington made two attempts to seize her shortly afterwards, even enlisting the help of the Secretary of the Treasury Oliver Wolcott Jr. in a letter written on September 1, 1796.
 Later, his nephew visited her and asked for her to return.
 Neither attempt was successful.
 Washington acted discreetly to avoid controversy in Philadelphia, which had a strong Quaker abolitionist community.

 Having settled in New Hampshire, married and had a child, Oney Judge was interviewed by Rev. Benjamin Chase in the 1840s.
 He published the account in a "letter to the editor" in the abolitionist newspaper The Liberator on January 1, 1847.
 He described how under the law, she and her child were still at risk for being seized as a fugitive slave at any time, even 50 years after her escape, if Martha Washington's descendants decided to make a legal claim.
 Legally, they had inherited the pair as part of their mother's estate:

 Many northern states enacted legislation to protect free black Americans (who could otherwise be abducted, brought before court without the ability to produce a defense, and then lawfully enslaved) as well as runaway slaves.
 Those laws came to be known as personal liberty laws and required slave owners and fugitive hunters to produce evidence that their captures were truly fugitive slaves, "just as southern states demanded the right to retrieve runaway slaves, northern states demanded the right to protect their free black residents from being kidnapped and sold into servitude in the south" (Finkelman 399).